jphnguyen/Untitled-Quack/README.md

 # Untitled-Quack
-A click away does not make the quack go away.
+A click away does not make the quack go away.\
+Google Chrome extension.
+Click to quack.